gen1321/anise/README.md

 ### Without subscriptions
 Add `use Anise` on top of your tests.

-Than you can use do that.
+Than you can do that.

 ```elixir
 graphql(conn, "/api", @mutation, %{email: "test@example.com", name: "Boris"})